wchiquito/jj-for-everyone.github.io/src/merge.md

 I've strung you along for long enough, let's finally create that version with the combined changes.

 There are actually two approaches to achieve this, one of them we'll see later.
-This time, we're going to create a **merge commit**.
+For now, we're going to create a **merge commit**.
 As the name implies, a merge commit merges changes from two (or more!) commits.

-Until now, we've created new commits with the command `jj new` and merge commits are no different.
+Until now, we've created new commits with the command `jj commit`.
-We just have to explicitly specific which commits we want to merge as additional arguments.
-You can check the log and use the change IDs of the commits or simply exploit that (1) `main@origin` is pointing to Bob's commit and (2) Alice's commit is the working copy's parent, i.e. `@-`.
-A working command is therefore:
+That command actually does two things at once:
+It adds a description to the commit you just finished working on and starts a new commit on top of it.
+Unfortunately it can't create merge commits.

+There is a slightly more "low-level" command for creating new commits called `jj new`.
+It only creates a new commit and doesn't modify any descriptions.
+Importantly, it takes a **list of parents** as additional arguments.
+This allows us to create a commit with two parents, i.e. a merge commit:

 ```sh
 jj new main@origin @-